varigence/docs/bimlexpress/getting-started/add-edit-biml-files.md

 # Add and Edit Biml Files

 To add a Biml file to the project, right-click on the project, or on the Data Sources, Data Source Views, or SSIS Packages folders.
-The context menu will have an **Add New Biml File** menu opton.
+The context menu will have an **Add New Biml File** menu option.
 This will add a Biml file to the Miscellaneous folder in the project.

 Note: Right-clicking on the Miscellaneous folder will not open a context menu.